How to use PALCMD.EXE

 Top Previous Next

-The standalone command-line version PALCMD.EXE is useful when you want to automate the process of creating reports.
+The standalone command-line version PALCMD.EXE (and 32-bits PALCMD32.EXE) is useful when you want to automate the process of creating reports.
 PALCMD.EXE uses the same engine as the GUI version PAL.EXE and produces the same output.

 Run PALCMD.EXE from the command prompt using the following syntax: